barometz/ringbuf/README.md

 ### TODO
 What can't it do?
 Well:

-- [ ] Support for user-defined/provided allocators.
+- [x] Support for user-defined/provided allocators.
-  It already uses `std::allocator` so it shouldn't require any big changes, just small and careful ones.
 - [x] Reverse iterators.
 - [ ] Generic tests for the iterators of the different implementations.
 - [ ] Doesn't quite implement